 Rob Robillard, of AConcordCarpenter.com, is an expert installer of snow and ice melting cable systems that utilize electric heat to keep roof surfaces clear.
 Watch as Robillard takes us through how to install an electric roof and gutter de-icing system on a slate roof.
 By following his instructions, you can install your roof snow and ice melting cable system in no time.

-What we've decided to do is, below this deck is a basement entry area with full access to electrical panel and stuff like that, and it's also an entryway.
-This downspout, here, goes down to a dry well.
-What we're going to do is we're going to run our snow-melt cables down through the downspout and come out into an electrical weatherproof box mounted to the house; under the deck, so it's out of public view.
-That way we don't have any cables or conduit showing and we also don't have to fish and break through the walls on the inside.
-That's what we're going to do.
-We're going to start to fish our wires down to the cable, come out to an electrical box, I'll show you that later, and then we're going to start to lay our saw tooth pattern on the roof.
+I'm Rob Robillard from AConcordCarpenter.com, and today we're going to be installing WarmlyYours roof snow and ice melting cables.
+These are the cables here that used specifically for snow and ice melting products.
+We're going to be installing it in a problematic area on this house where there are ice dams and as a result was some interior leaking and damage, water damage.
+So what we've decided to do is.
+Below this deck is a basement entry area with full access to electrical panel and stuff like that, and there's also an entryway.
+This downspout here goes down to a dry well.
+We're going to do is we're going to run our snowmelt cables down through the downspout and into a and come out into an electrical weatherproof box mounted to the house under the deck.
+So it's out of public view.
+And that way we don't have any cables, a conduit showing.
+And we also don't have to fish and break through the walls of the inside.
+That's what we're going to do. going to start to fish our wires down to the cable, come out to an electrical box.
+I'll show you that later.
+And then we're going to start to lay our sawtooth pattern on the roof.
 Let's get started.

-I'm Rob Robillard, you're at aconcordcarpenter.com, and we just installed a roof, ice, and snow-melt system by WarmlyYours.
-Take Care.
+I'm Rob Robillard.
+You're at AConcordcarpenter.com, and we just installed a roof, ice and snow melt system by WarmlyYours Take care.